sharepointoscar/devopsoscar.github.io/_posts/2020-01-22-Interpolate-Vault-Secrets-Helm.md

  ```

-## The Preview Chart Canges
+## The Preview Chart Changes
  For the Preview chart, we modify two files.
 The `values.yaml` and the `requirements.yaml`, very similar changes.
-However we name things differently.
+However, we name things differently.

  On the `requirements.yaml` we alias the MongoDB as `preview-db` and make sure we add it below the existing dependencies, BUT before the `preview` chart definition as shown below.